bradley-mark/AWS-CodePipeline/README.md

 ![image](https://user-images.githubusercontent.com/91480603/217869785-65393c00-8daa-4027-81fb-e0671e6e9e8c.png)

-CodePipeline automatically creates the webhooks in GitHub - Any changes in GiyHub will be automaticcally submitted to CodePipeline
+CodePipeline automatically creates the webhooks in GitHub - Any changes in GitHub will be automatically submitted to CodePipeline